fkirc/skip-duplicate-actions/README.md

 # Skip Duplicate Action Runs

-If you are using GitHub Actions with feature branches, then you might see lots of _duplicate Action-runs_.
+If you use [GitHub Actions](https://github.com/features/actions) with feature branches, then you might see lots of _duplicate Action-runs_.
 A duplicate Action-run happens if an Action has successfully passed on a feature branch, but the Action is then repeated right after merging the feature branch.
 `skip-duplicate-action-runs` helps to prevent such unnecessary runs; saving both time and costs.